-- A: The student's work demonstrated superior achievement of course objectives - B: The student's work demonstrated outstanding achievement of course objectives - C: The student's work demonstrated minimum achievement of course objectives - D: The student's work demonstrated marginal achievement of course objectives - F: The student's work demonstrated failure to achieve course objectives

-FN: Failure due to lack of attendance

-W: Students who officially withdraw from a course on or before the date specified on the calendar in the College catalog for any reason will receive a "W." Students have a responsibility to ensure that they have properly withdrawn from a course.
+- A: The student's work demonstrated superior achievement of course objectives - B: The student's work demonstrated outstanding achievement of course objectives - C: The student's work demonstrated minimum achievement of course objectives - D: The student's work demonstrated marginal achievement of course objectives - F: The student's work demonstrated failure to achieve course objectives (Do not put last day of attendance)FN: Failure due to lack of attendance (Last day of attendance required) - W: Students who officially withdraw from a course on or before the date specified on the calendar in the College catalog for any reason will receive a "W." Students have a responsibility to ensure that they have properly withdrawn from a course.
 Ceasing to attend class does not officially withdraw a student from a course.